GraemeMalcolm/AI-102/instructions/02-cognitive-services-security.md

 6. When prompted, enter some text and review the language that is detected by the service.
 For example, try entering "Hello", "Bonjour", and "Hola".
 7. When you have finished testing the application, enter "quit" to stop the program.

+### Reset the security context

+1. In the Terminal window, enter the command `az logout` to log out of your Azure subscription.
+2. In the Windows Search box, enter **Edit the system environment variables**.
+Then in the **System Properties** dialog box, select **Environment variables**.
+3. Delete the following system environment variables:
+    - AZURE_CLIENT_ID
+    - AZURE_TENANT_ID
+    - AZURE_CLIENT_SECRET

 ## More information